 They also say that there is evidence that having BV makes it more likely that a person will experience a reactivation of the human papillomavirus, which causes genital warts, and the herpes simplex virus type 2, which is responsible for genital herpes.

-BV can potentially lead to complications in pregnancy.
+BV can potentially

 For instance, having BV makes a pregnant person twice as likely to give birth prematurely.